sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

       - prescribed surface for the surface regularization
     * - use_initial_surface
       - ``False``
-      - if ``True`` uses the surface of the initial geometry as prescribed surface
+      - if ``True`` uses the surface area of the initial geometry as prescribed surface
     * - factor_barycenter
       - ``0.0``
       - value of the regularization parameter for barycenter regularization; needs to be non-negative